 To specify port number in this string, append :[port] to the end of the host name.
 The proxy's port number may optionally be specified with the separate option CURLOPT_PROXYPORT.
 If not specified, libcurl will default to using port 1080 for proxies.

 The proxy string may be prefixed with [scheme]:// to specify which kind of proxy is used.
 Use socks4://, socks4a://, socks5:// or socks5h:// (the last one to enable socks5 and asking the proxy to do the resolving, also known as CURLPROXY_SOCKS5_HOSTNAME type) to request the specific SOCKS version to be used.
-No protocol specified, http:// and all others will be treated as HTTP proxies.
+No scheme specified or http://, will be treated as HTTP proxies.

 Without a scheme prefix, CURLOPT_PROXYTYPE can be used to specify which kind of proxy the string identifies.